-Being as informed as possible about what's developing is critical to assembling a strategy to address the new regulation.
+Being as informed as possible about the GDPR is critical to assembling a strategy to address the regulation.

-Understanding the new regulatory expectations and how they might apply to your business – what's already been hammered out and what's still developing and up in the air – can help you recognize what resources to invest in, how to limit risk and liability and where best to focus your time and energy in addressing areas of concern.
+Understanding the regulatory expectations and how they might apply to your business can help you recognize what resources to continue to invest in, how to limit risk and liability and where best to focus your time and energy in addressing areas of concern.

 To help you, we've assembled the following roundup of resources.
 These links should set you on the path to assembling a full 360 view of what the GDPR means for you.
-Using these resources, you can explore, read, learn and use that knowledge to get yourself as prepared as possible for the GDPR.
+Using these resources, you can explore, read, learn and use that knowledge to maintain GDPR compliance.

 Take an initial dive into the new world of GDPR compliance with the EU's own GDPR informational website.